Water tank site, Ivanhoe development

 In October 2016, Development Victoria engaged with stakeholders and the community to understand their aspirations and concerns regarding development of the site and how the new public open space could be developed.

-The key themes that were raised during phase one engagement and are reflected in the draft master plan include:
+Key themes raised during phase one engagement which are reflected in the draft master plan include:

 - Traffic, parking and access

 - Height and density

 - Loss of trees and habitat on site